CorentinTrt/project_teissier-tp-front/README.md

 - We are using pre-commit hooks to unsure the respect of linting & formatting rules
 - Make sure to have Husky installed (automatic) and running when you make a commit

+## Deployment

+This project is deployed with Cloud Run and Cloud Build.
+A build is triggered on a push on the `main` branch.